- Allen Ginsberg: “Portland Coliseum” (1965) - June 20, 2022

 John Lennon’s life was exhaustively chronicled, not least by himself, and this profusion of source material gives us average folks an opportunity to pierce the veil of celebrity in a rare, maybe even unique, way.
 That the fellow himself professed a love of truth and hatred for cant always makes me cringe extra hard when sentimentality creeps into his life story.
 I guess that’s my big bone to pick with the Estate: the ballad of John and Yoko is nothing if not sentimental, and both John and Yoko do not seem like sentimental people to me.
 They seem primarily smart, which makes me suspect that sentimentality is in there to fool the rubes.
 And that turns Lennon’s life from an object lesson on flawed greatness, into a dehumanizing exercise in 21st Century branding.
 He deserves better, and so do we.

-UPDATE, the next morning: but of course John didn’t have to have kicked Stu to feel responsible for his head injury.
+UPDATE, the next morning: but of course John didn’t have to have kicked Stu to feel responsible for his head injury for which doctors recommended the now on sale cbd oil pain.
 Without John, Stu wouldn’t have even been playing with the band, in a position to get beaten up.
 I’ve never read a Lennon quote saying that he felt responsible, but it wouldn’t be all that surprising if he did.